evanx/redishub/README.md

 I haven't yet built a typical SaaS web site (yet) with signup, signin with Google, etc.

-Currently, your Telegram username is used for your private RedisHub account name.
+Currently, your Telegram username is used for your private WebServa account name.

 #### Why Telegram.org?